Victor Guerin (racing driver)

-Victor Guerin (born 17 June 1992 in São Paulo) is a professional Brazilian racing driver.
+Victor Guerin (born 17 June 1992 in São Paulo) is a Brazilian former professional racing driver.

 Career

 Karting

 Guerin had some karting experience, by participating in various Brazilian championships.

 Formula Three Sudamericana

 Guerin graduated to single-seaters, competing in the Light Class of the local Formula Three Sudamericana championship.
 He won one race and amassed another four podiums.
 After ten races in this class, he stepped up to main class, contesting four races, finishing one of them on podium.

 Formula Abarth

 In 2010, Guerin switched to Europe, joining the newly launched Formula Abarth series in Italy with JD Motorsport.
 He won the opening race at Magione and amassed another three point-scoring positions, and finished in thirteenth place in the final championship standings.

 Italian Formula Three Championship

 Guerin stepped up to the Italian Formula Three Championship in 2011, and joined Lucidi Motors.
-He won the final race of the season at Autodromo Nazionale Monza and collected another four podiums, finishing eighth in the standings.
+He won the final race of the season at the Monza Circuit and collected another four podiums, finishing eighth in the standings.